sportdw/t20data/README.md

 Each CSV file contains ball-by-ball data for individual T20 competitions.

-The columns in each file are Delivery, Batsman, Bowler, Ball Outcome, Batting Team, Bowling Team, Ground, Innings, Batsman Handed and Bowler Type, Date, Match
+The columns in each file are Delivery, Batsman, Bowler, Ball Outcome, Batting Team, Bowling Team, Ground, Innings, Batsman Handed, Bowler Type, Date and Match

 Whether the batsman is left or right-handed and the bowler type are taken from Cricinfo